 Skip to main content

 This walkthrough gets a Pylon server running with a schema, one policy, and one server function.
 You’ll then hit the API with curl to see it work end-to-end.
-Once you want a realtime UI on top, point the React SDK at the running server or clone one of the example apps.
+Once you want a realtime UI on top, point the React SDK, Swift SDK, or React Native SDK at the running server, or clone one of the example apps.

 1. Install the CLI